A Phenomenological Approach to Interactive Knot Diagrams: Results Evaluation

 A comparison of the features of our implementation with other software is provided in table \ref{comparison}.

 With our implementation, it is possible to draw a knot, then manipulate it in real time and export to graphical output formats or a re-importable \texttt{JSON}.
 The Alexander polynomial is also computed, demonstrating that other more involved invariants are also possible.
-With enough invariants, one can then attempt a classification of the knot that was created by the user, by searching a knot databases for matches in all invariants.
-We follow the approach of the Knot Identification Tool \cite{kit1013horowitz} and KnotFolio \cite{miller2022knotfolio}, doing precisely this kind of classification with the Alexander polynomial and the Rolfsen knot table \cite{rolfsen2003knots} on every frame.
+With enough invariants, one can then attempt a classification of the knot that was created by the user, by searching knot databases for matches in all invariants.
+We follow the approach of the Knot Identification Tool \cite{kit1013horowitz} and \texttt{KnotFolio}\cite{miller2022knotfolio}, doing precisely this kind of classification with the Alexander polynomial and the Rolfsen knot table \cite{rolfsen2003knots} on every frame.
+Gauss codes and Dowker-Thistlethwaite codes \cite{dowker1983classification} are also provided.
 We then display a representative diagram with a hyperlink to the corresponding entry in the Knot Atlas \cite{knotatlas}, an open encyclopedia run by \textsc{Bar-Natan} and \textsc{Morrison}.
 On top of this, we can detect illegal Reidemeister moves in fluent motion, at least given a sufficiently high frame rate.
 This combination of features makes our implementation not only novel, but also helpful in concrete use cases for researchers and students.

 We now address the shortcomings of our implementation.
-Most importantly, we cannot strictly guarantee that the knot is only transformed by homotopy, since very fast movements or very low frame rate will make it impossible to correctly map intersections between frames.
+Most importantly, we cannot strictly guarantee that the knot is only transformed by homotopy.
 In practice, even on slow machines, the mapping works fine, but user discretion is necessary all the same; the system is only an aid for thinking through knot equivalences, not a replacement for it.
-We believe that one can amend this into a system that can step through knot equivalences with the certainty of a computer-assisted proof, but it is currently not.
+For the time being we have made due with appropriate precautions and warnings, but we believe that one can amend this into a system that can step through knot equivalences with the certainty of a computer-assisted proof.
 Another inconvenience of the current version is that the over-under booleans cannot be exported to \texttt{TikZ} as it uses an involved system for numbering the intersections that would have to be reverse-engineered to be interoperable.